-The mission of North Tahoe-Truckee Homeless Services is to end homelessness in our region, one person at a time.
+The mission of North Tahoe-Truckee Homeless Services is to provide vital safety-net services end homelessness in our region, one person at a time.
 We provide a range of services including access to basic necessities through safety net services while advocating and supporting short-term and long-term housing for those in need.
 We are committed to working together within our North Tahoe-Truckee region to create a continuum of services that meet each unhoused neighbor or family, where they are.

 In 2015, the Emergency Warming Center started as a grassroots community effort spearheaded by United for Action.
 It continues to operate today.
 We provide a warm, dry safe space to sleep, along with warm meals and community care.